hypertidy/silicate/README.md

 -   to provide a central common-form of structure data, and a "universal converter"
 -   to work with topological primitives for analysis and interaction.

 Central is the `PATH` model, a normalized form of spatial data that is an *intermediate form* between standard explicit path forms and topological structures composed of simpler elements.
-A future version will provide a variety of PRIMITIVE models, but we haven't figured out the final forms yet.
-PATH and its counterpart/s PRIMITIVE is a dual-view of the two main types of structures used in complex data.
+PATH and its counterpart SC is a dual-view of the two main types of structures used in complex data.
+We anticipate that SC will be the universal core, and PATH more specialized along with other types such as triangulations.

 *Paths* are the turtle-head-down coordinate lists used by lines, polygons, polypath, geom\_line.